[Last updated December 3, 2024]

 VA sends the Aid and Attendance benefits directly to the recipient.
 The funds are considered income.
 Since successful applicants have significant care needs and limited income, they utilize these funds to pay for long-term care.
 Let’s look at some examples of senior care services that Veterans and their spouses can use the money to cover:

-- Assisted living: Senior living communities like assisted living facilities offer various services to help older adults live comfortable, safe, maintenance-free lives with abundant social and recreational opportunities.
+• Assisted living: Senior living communities like assisted living facilities offer various services to help older adults live comfortable, safe, maintenance-free lives with abundant social and recreational opportunities.
 Residents may have a room or apartment of their own, have access to communal dining rooms and living spaces, and enjoy included services like daily housekeeping and meals (depending on the state you live in).
-Residents can add other services to their experience, like medication management, personal care aides to help with bathing, dressing, or other personal care tasks, laundry services, and more.
+Residents can also access medication management, personal care aides to help with bathing, dressing, or other personal care tasks, laundry services, and more.

 Because VA pays the Aid and Attendance benefits directly to the recipient, the money is available for care in just about any way the person wants to use it.